Students seeking housing for summer should apply immediately after enrolling for classes as accommodations tend to fill up quickly.

-- Never wire money or provide sensitive personal information to unknown renters on the internet before you view the apartment/room.
+Never wire money or provide sensitive personal information to someone you don't know on the internet before you view the apartment or room.

-- When using the internet to research housing options not affiliated with UC Berkeley, always make sure that the person renting out the apartment/room is the owner or the property manager.
+When using the internet to research housing options not affiliated with UC Berkeley, always make sure that the person renting out the apartment or room is the owner or the property manager.

 If you cannot view the apartment or room in person, make sure to arrange a live virtual viewing with the owner or property manager and ask to be shown any common areas of the unit or building in order to be able to verify that the unit on view is the actual unit you plan to rent.
 You should not accept rental offers for a unit you cannot tour live.

 More information about housing scams and where to report them can be found on the UCPD Avoiding Scams page.
 If you believe that a housing offer you have received might be a scam, please make a Summer Sessions advising appointment here and select the Housing Consultation option before signing a lease agreement or wiring money.

 If you have specific questions about on-campus housing or have already applied, please reach out to firstname.lastname@example.org directly to learn more or to inquire about the status of your application.

 If you would like to speak to an adviser about your housing search for the summer, you can make a Summer Sessions advising appointment here and select the Housing Consultation option.